 - Level: D Clarke (NI), P McGinley (Ire)

 Lee Westwood trails leader Alejandro Canizares by one shot going into day four of Wentworth's PGA Championship.

 The 40-year-old Englishman fired 67 to reach eight under but Spain's Canizares edged past on a balmy day in contrast to the wintry opening rounds in Surrey.

 Italy's 20-year-old Matteo Manassero and Scotland's Marc Warren are tied for third at seven under with Ireland's Shane Lowry six under.

-Sergio Garcia is five under despite the Tiger Woods
+Sergio Garcia is five under despite the Tiger Woods racism row this week.

 The 33-year-old Spaniard had to issue an unreserved apology to Woods after making a "fried chicken" jibe at the world number one.